 Social housing × birthplace × employment

-Where social housing sits, who lives in it, and how that intersects with employment.
-Census 2021 marginals are loaded for all 650 constituencies; the granular MSOA cross-tab is queued for Phase 2.
+Where social housing sits, who lives in it, and how that intersects with employment, across all 650 parliamentary constituencies.
+Census 2021.

 Top 20 constituencies: high social housing + high non-UK-born share

 Ranked by the sum of social-housing % and non-UK-born %.
-These are the places where the cross-tab story is sharpest.
-Employment is the LA-level marginal; tenure-conditional figures will arrive with Phase 2.
+These are the places where both shares are highest.
+Employment and country of birth are the local-authority figures for the surrounding area, not the constituency itself.

 | Constituency | Social housing % | Non-UK-born % | Of which EU | Of which non-EU | Employed % | Unemployed % |